mlsteele/Checkin/README.md

 Simple checkin server and client.

-Do you move computers around and want to know their IPs.
+Do you move computers around and want to know their IPs?
 Perhaps so that you can ssh into your forgotten files from abroad?

 ## Setup
 Run the checkin server with